pmglab/KGGSEE/doc/source/quick_tutorials.rst

     * - ``--sum-file``
       - Specifies a whitespace delimitated file of GWAS summary statistics.
 In this analysis, in addition to the columns of SNP coordinates and p-values, two columns of case and control sample sizes are also needed.
     * - ``--saved-ref``
-      - Specifies the directory of genotypes of reference population in KGGSEE object format, which is saved by the ``--keep-ref`` flag in the first tutorial.
+      - Specifies the directory of the genotypes of the reference population in KGGSEE object format, which is saved by the ``--keep-ref`` flag in the first tutorial.
     * - ``--case-col``
       - Specifies the column name of the case sample size.
     * - ``--control-col``
       - Specifies the column name of the control sample size.
     * - ``--gene-herit``
-      - Triggers gene-based association tests and estimation of gene heritability.
+      - Triggers gene-based association tests and estimations of gene heritability.
     * - ``--out``
-      - Specifies the prefix of output files.
+      - Specifies the prefix of the output files.

 Output files
 ------------
-The output files are generally the same as the first tutorial, except that, in ``t4.gene.pvalue.txt``, ``t4.gene.var.pvalue.txt.gz``, there are two more columns named ``Herit`` and ``HeritSE``, which are the estimate and its standard error of the gene heritability.
+The output files are generally the same as the first tutorial, except that, in ``t4.gene.pvalue.txt``, ``t4.gene.var.pvalue.txt.gz``, there are two more columns named ``Herit`` and ``HeritSE``, which are the estimate and its standard error of a gene's heritability.